Election Tech Company Sues Fox News, Giuliani And Others For $2.7 Billion

 "Without any true villain" in Trump's election loss, the company says in its complaint, "Defendants invented one."
 It adds that during the 2020 election, Smartmatic's election technology and software was used only in one place in the U.S.: Los Angeles County.

-But, the e-voting company says in court documents, Fox News and the other defendants created a different narrative:
+But, the e-voting company says in court documents, Fox News and the other defendants created a different and false narrative:

 "In their story, Smartmatic was a Venezuelan company under the control of corrupt dictators from socialist countries.
 In their story, Smartmatic's election technology and software were used in many of the states with close outcomes.
 And, in their story, Smartmatic was responsible for stealing the 2020 election by switching and altering votes to rig the election for Joe Biden and Kamala Harris."

+"I don't think that even the most generous viewer could say that that was a retraction," he added.
+"There was a very brief introduction to the piece where Lou Dobbs didn't really have much commentary at all.
+And there was not much recognition of just how much Fox News had amplified and given a platform for extremely damaging misinformation."

-Millions of people believed the negative coverage of Smartmatic, resulting in a cascade of fallout, the company says.
-According to the court filing, employees received hate mail and death threats, and its clients began to be nervous about doing business with the tech firm.
+Smartmatic says millions of people believed the negative and false coverage about the company, resulting in a cascade of fallout.
+According to the court filing, employees received hate mail and death threats, requiring it to "invest heavily" in additional security.

+The company also says its clients began to be nervous about doing business with the tech firm.
 Its reputation for providing secure, transparent election technology "was irreparably harmed," Smartmatic says.